UrbanInstitute/urban-map/README.md

 ##To do
 * Color palettes - add more, update
 * Make legend position responsive - separate svg
+* Tooltips:
-* Tooltips - move to be where the pointer points (top left of pointer), style, adjust based on svg position so it switches sides if needed, make a function for tooltip text
+ * Move to be where the pointer points (top left of pointer)
+ * Adjust based on svg position so it switches sides if needed
-* Set color for missing data (allow choice or bake in?)
+ * Make a function for user to enter tooltip text
 * pym it, datatools wrapper it
 * 2.0: allow single state mapping: separate jsons & aspect ratios needed for each state
+* Southeastern Alaska issue - make sure json & names have latest counties

 ##Things for the user to define
+* Necessary:
  * data_url
  * valuetomap
  * countyid (column in their data w/ fips code)
+* Can go with the defaults or overwrite:
-* colors (predefined - e.g. palette.blue5 or custom)
+ * colors (default: palette.blue5)
-* breaks
-* legend_breaks, legend_left
+ * breaks, legend_breaks, legend_left (default: 0-100% by 20%
-* formatter for numbers (usually %)
+ * formatter for numbers (default: %)
-* tooltip text
+ * tooltip text (County | % )
- * N/A text
+ * N/A text (County | No data)
 * For page:
  * title
  * source note